itchyOwl/general-unity-utilities/README.md

 The code is licenced with [MIT](https://opensource.org/licenses/MIT).
 Feel free to use it as you wish in your projects.

-Also check out my blog at [https://itchyowl.com](https://itchyowl.com) and the assets that I've published in [Unity Asset Store](https://assetstore.unity.com/publishers/34622).
+Also check out my blog at [https://itchyowl.com](https://itchyowl.com) and the assets that I've published on [Unity Asset Store](https://assetstore.unity.com/publishers/34622).

 ## Dependencies
 Unfortunately this repository is not very modular.
 But that's partly by design.
 The reason for not being modular here, is that much of the code is reused in multiple places.
 However, I may try to change this in future.